 Rick Kaselj: So, Travis, where could we get more information about the Travis Stoetzel experience?

 Travis Stoetzel: I have a membership site where they can find more about me at TrainAggressive.com.
 They can also go to my blog, where I post tons of different stuff weekly, new videos, new workouts, and different workouts at TravisStoetzel.com.

 Rick Kaselj: Thank you very much for watching this video.
 Make sure to swing by the blog and take a look, and you can enter your injury, and there’s probably a good chance that I have a video or an article on what you can do about it.

 Also, if you are watching this on YouTube, head above and subscribe to this channel, and you will get more videos like this.
 So this is Rick Kaselj from sunny San Diego saying take care and bye-bye.

 Yes, you are awesome.

-Thank you for joining me on this journey of a pain and injury free life that is full of fun, memories, health and life.
+Thank you for joining me on this journey of pain and injury-free life that is full of fun, memories, health, and life.

-Travis is my go-to-person when it comes to the hardcore training.
-Over the last few days I have been talking about barbell complexes and I am looking forward to getting back home later this week and doing some.
-If you are looking for more barbell complexes you can check out Barbell Battlefield.
+Travis is my go-to person when it comes to hardcore training.
+Over the last few days, I have been talking about barbell complexes.
+I look forward to returning home later this week and doing some.
+If you are looking for more barbell complexes, you can check out Barbell Battlefield.